kiante-fernandez/webcam-eyetracking/README.md

 Quick steps:
 1. Create a new JSON file in `src/data/tools/`
-2. Follow the schema defined in `src/data/schema.json`
+2. Follow the TypeScript schema in `src/types/tool.ts`
 3. Run `npm run validate-data` to ensure validity
 4. Submit a pull request using the tool submission template